Small Farms Making a Difference

 A weekly email goes out to market customers reminding then that the market has opened for ordering.
 You may order even if you have not received this email.

-If you have moved away and would like to be removed from the mailing list please email the market managers at cumberlandfm@gmail.com .
+If you have moved away and would like to be removed from the mailing list, you can “unsubscribe” at the bottom of an email.

 Back to the top